nerfstudio-project/nerfstudio/README.md

 We have developed our own Real-time web viewer, more information can be found [here](https://plenoptix-nerfactory.readthedocs-hosted.com/en/latest/tutorials/viewer/index.html).
 This viewer runs during training and is designed to work with models that have fast rendering pipelines.

-To turn on the viewer, simply add the flag `--viewer.enable`.
+To turn on the viewer, simply add the flag `--vis viewer`.

 </details>